dudelovetech/EclipseImageJ1Plugin/README.md

 Preferences can be found under "Preferences ImageJ".

 Plugins can be installed in the ImageJ plugins folder (see the plugin folder inside of the Eclipse ImageJ plugin).
 They will be added to the plugin menu automatically.

-Some plugins will not work by default because of the different interfaces (Swing vs. AWT) but can be adapted more or less easily.

 A right-click on an image tab will open the displayed image in an extra view for, e.g., side by side views (x,y,z views).
 They must be closed separately.